VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/Theory/iOS Accessibility/iOSAccessibility.md

     @CallToAction(
                 url: "https://www.apple.com/accessibility/",
                 purpose: link,
-                label: "General Knowledge")
+                label: "Official page")
 }

 ## What does it mean for something to be accessible?
 **Accessibility** is a *property* of products (e.g. devices, services, concepts, environments) that measures **approachability** — the widest possible range of people who can use it.

-Every person has their own *preferences*, *circumstances* and *capabilities*, therefore it is required to consider the *diversity* of products' audience if there is a wish to extend the **reach**.
+Every person has their own *preferences*, *circumstances* and *capabilities*, therefore it is required to consider the *diversity* of products' audience if there is an aspiration to extend the **reach**.
 @Image(source: fifteen-percent, alt: "A large text Keynote slide saying \"Approximately 15% of the world''s population live with disabilities\"")

 > Important: It is *impossible* to design products **universally convenient** for everyone.
 But it is *possible* to **not exclude** anyone intentionally.
 Audience is essentially **unknowable** and it is *the purpose* of [**inclusive design**](<doc:InclusiveDesign>) to not create products based on *prejudices*.